briguy202/docker-aem-base/README.md

 ## Depends on
 Vagrant, VirtualBox, Docker

+Also, install the vagrant-gatling-rsync plugin `vagrant plugin install vagrant-gatling-rsync`

 ## Get Started
 Start Vagrant which will get your VM (virtualbox) going:
 `vagrant up`